KatamariJr/gorm.io/pages/docs/sql_builder.md

 }
 ```

-Then GORM build finally querying SQL in the `Query` callbacks like:
+Then GORM builds finally querying SQL in the `Query` callbacks like:

 ```go
 Statement.Build("SELECT", "FROM", "WHERE", "GROUP BY", "ORDER BY", "LIMIT", "FOR")